Alimmzdev/SpendLess/README.md

   - App entry point.
 Injects a shared Router into the environment and loads MainTabView.

 - MainTabView.swift
-  - Hosts the adaptive shell: a sidebar on iPad/macOS, a custom tab bar on iPhone.
+  - Hosts the adaptive shell: a sidebar on iPad, a custom tab bar on iPhone.
   - Manages the selected tab and sets up a NavigationStack bound to the Router’s per-tab path.
   - Defines root views and destinations for AppRoute.